1966 Houston Astros season: April—May

+At Dodger Stadium for Opening Day, the Astros dropped a 3–2 decision to Los Angeles.
+Lee Maye hit a sacrifice fly in the top of the third off Claude Osteen, and Chuck Harrison added a run batted in (RBI)-single in top of the ninth; however, Osteen went the distance to secure the victory.
+Ron Fairly factored in all three runs for Los Angeles, slashing a pair of RBI singles and a sacrifice fly.
+Houston starter Robin Roberts surrendered two runs—one earned—over seven innings to take the loss.

 Courtesy of Jimmy Wynn's single on May 5, Joe Morgan scored the walk-off run to allow the Astros to obtain their 13th win in 13 innings.
 Hence, the Astros prevailed, 4–3, over the Chicacgo Cubs.
 Though both game's starting pitchers, Turk Farrell and Bill Faul, bore uniform number 13, neither stayed in long enough to receive a decision for the win.

 June

-On June 2, the Astros entered the 12th inning tied 3–3 with the Cincinnati Reds, and rallied to collect nine hits to defeat the Reds, 11–4.
+On June 2, the Astros recorded the first-ever 20-hit game in franchise history, (Note: The Astros next 20-hit game occurred on June 7, 1967, during which the Astros defeated the St. Louis Cardinals, 17–1.
+Criteria: For single games, from 1898 to 2026, for HOU, in the regular season, requiring hits ≥ 20, sorted by ascending date.) as Houston entered the 12th inning tied 3–3 with the Cincinnati Reds, and rallied to forge nine hits to defeat the Reds, 11–4.
 Rusty Staub collected two hits in the inning, starting with a single and finished off with a double.
+Joe Morgan coaxed five base on balls to score a run, Sonny Jackson collected four hits while scoring twice, and Dave Nicholson collected four RBI.
+This was the third four-RBI bout of Nicholson/s career, Morgan's only five-walk game, and Jackson's first-career four-hit game.

 Pitcher Dave Giusti turned in an all-around contribution for the Astros on June 12, tossing a complete game over the Cubs to lead an 8–4 win.
 At the plate, he doubled and went 3-for-3.
 John Bateman, Rusty Staub and Dave Nicholson all homered for Houston.
+It was Giusti's second three-hit game at the plate on the season.

 With the Astros hosting the Los Angeles Dodgers on June 22, a record-setting 55.988 fans witnessed Sandy Koufax take on the Houston Astros.
 Though Koufax led the Dodgers to a 5–2 win, Astros outfielder Jimmy Wynn provided the audience with some thrills as he went 4-for-4 with a home run and two doubles.
 This attendance record stood for 22 years.

+Mike Cuellar's 15-strikeout game

+Mike Cuellar, c.
+1972, with Baltimore, established single-season club records for earned run average (ERA) and, in 1967, strikeouts (tied).
+(Note: For single seasons, playing for HOU, in the regular season, requiring strikeouts ≥ 200, sorted by ascending season.)